Project-Cepi/Scriptable/README.md

-# LuaeEngine
+# LuaecEditor
-Sandbox engine for Cepi.
+Editor for Cepi based on Luae.

 Luae is an indirect Quranic name for boys that means “flat area of sand”.